cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

   output                 Output file to receive binary Mindustry schema (msch).
   -l, --log [LOG]        output file to receive compiler messages; uses stdout/stderr when not specified -a, --add-tag TAG [TAG ...]
-                         defines additional  tags(s) to add to the  schematics,  plain  text and symbolic icon names are supported
+                         defines additional  tags(s) to add to the  schematic,  plain  text and symbolic icon names are supported

 optimization levels: